DHTMLX/docs-todolist/docs/guides/configuration.md

 ![counter](../assets/counter.png)

-By default, each parent task is equipped with the counter whose value is shown as the ratio of completed child tasks and the total number of the child tasks.
+By default, each parent task is equipped with the counter whose value is shown as a ratio of completed child tasks and the total number of the child tasks.

 If you want the value of the counter to be displayed as a percentage, specify the *type: "percentage"* attribute inside the **counter** parameter of the [taskShape](api/configs/taskshape_config.md) property: